mconlon17/vivo-pump/uf_examples/publications/README.md

 1. Inspect the disambiguation report and manually determine which changes must be made and make them in VIVO using the web interface.
 A UF weekly ingest typically involves 120 papers, 360 UF authors, and 20 disambiguations to be resolved manually.
-Typically takes about an hour.
+Typically takes about an hour
 1. Update appropriate documentation regarding actions and results